Râșnov Fortress: Architecture

-The fortress has a simple architectonic style, similar to the ordinary houses of the time and adapted to the fortification requirements.
-The builders used stones and bricks for building the walls, and woods for making the gates and platforms.
+The fortress has a simple architectural style, similar to the ordinary houses of the time and adapted to the fortification requirements.
+The builders used stone and bricks for building the walls, and wood for making the gates and platforms.
 The towers and walls are covered with roof tiles for preventing the fires from besiegers.
 The walls are 5 m high and the widest part is constituted by the South wall which in some areas is 1.5 m thick.

 The fortress is composed of two courts.
 The exterior court is located in front of the eastern wall, edged by a fortified wall, and fitted with a square tower.
 The interior court represents the inhabitable area, having a better protection by walls and towers.

 From south, west and north the fortress is protected by sharp cliffs of about 150 m, very hard to climb.
 The whole superior area is defended by exterior towers gathered in the northern flank and western corner.
-Because of its u-shape, the eastern side of the fortress was more vulnerable due to less natural obstacles.
+Because of its U-shape, the eastern side of the fortress was more vulnerable due to less natural obstacles.
 To boost its defensive capacity, the fortress holds in this sector the heaviest fortifications.

 The eastern, western and northern sides are protected by a continuous gallery with two ante forts and seven towers.
 There are only two towers on the southern side which is more abrupt.

 The interior courtyard is paved with narrow paths made of stone, which ribbon among the tile-roofed houses.
-Inside there have been conserved the ruins of a school, a chapel and over thirty houses fated to refuge the villagers and their assets.
+Inside there have been conserved the ruins of a school, a chapel, and over thirty houses fated to refuge the villagers and their assets.

 The feudal art museum

 Inside the fortress there is a museum which briefly presents elements of local history, the area's habits and crafts, and also gathers artifacts and weapons from the inhabitants' past.
-I contains the following sections: document photocopies, weapons, tools, stamps and period objects.
+It contains the following sections: document photocopies, weapons, tools, stamps and period objects.